-I received this book for free from the author, Ethel Lewis, in return for an honest review.
+I received a copy of this book from NetGalley in exchange for an honest review.

 About the Author